 Alcohol and Substance Use

-Alcohol and drug emergencies can be fatal.
-If you think that someone is in danger, call CER at 207-859-5911.
+Never forget, drug and alcohol emergencies can be fatal.
+If your gut tells you someone is in danger, call CER at 207-859-5911.

 Laboratory and Diagnostic